yue851893386/Gitbook-AI-SLAM/slam-course-robot-mapping.md

 It's a kind of a joint estimation task.
 We cannot fully decouple localization from mapping we actually have to solve this at the same point in time.

+**SLAM is Relevant**:
+- It is considered a fundamental problem for truly autonomous robots
+- SLAM is the basis for most navigation systems

 **SLAM Applications**: